Aliases for MAOB Gene

 GeneCards Summary for MAOB Gene

 MAOB (Monoamine Oxidase B) is a Protein Coding gene.
-Diseases associated with MAOB include deep brain stimulation for parkinson's disease and serotonin syndrome.
-Among its related pathways are Metabolism and cytochrome P450.
+Diseases associated with MAOB include Deep Brain Stimulation For Parkinson's Disease and Parkinson Disease 1.
+Among its related pathways are Dopamine metabolism and Circadian entrainment.
 GO annotations related to this gene include protein homodimerization activity and electron carrier activity.
 An important paralog of this gene is MAOA.

 UniProtKB/Swiss-Prot for MAOB Gene